 In an NW1 Trial (but not at higher level Trials), if your dog times out, or you Alert in the wrong place, the Judge will tell you where the hide is, so you can reward your dog at source.
 If this happens, you should take your dog directly to the hide; don’t make everyone wait while you tell your dog to Search again.

 Once you finish your search, volunteers will help guide you and your dog back to the competitor parking lot.
-While you don't need to race, please don't hang around in the Search Area, once you're done.
+While you don’t need to race, please don’t hang around in the Search Area, once you’re done.
 Move on, to allow the next competitor to enter the area.
+If you need to change your dog’s lead or make other equipment changes, you will help the Trial run smoothly by getting out of view of the search area, before doing so.

 In an NW1 Trial, you and your dog will search cardboard boxes of various sizes and shapes, or any combination of sizes and/or shapes.
 In addition, plastic shoe boxes with holes punched in the tops, are now allowed.
-The CO will place Birch odor inside one box; the other boxes will be blank.
+The CO will place hide inside one box; the other boxes will be blank.
 Leashes are generally required in a Containers search.

 I encourage you to check out these examples from the NACSW website.
 This is Chili and I in our first place Containers search in the Yamhill Oregon NW1, July 2021: